redhat-performance/benchmark-runner/HOW_TO.md

 Boilerplate data that is independent of workload has been moved to `common.yaml` at top level in the `templates` directory.

 ## Monitor and debug workload
+You will need a copy of `benchmark-operator`, and RUNNER_PATH set in the environment to point to the directory *above* the clone.

 1. git clone https://github.com/redhat-performance/benchmark-runner
+2. export RUNNER_PATH=$HOME
+3. git clone https://github.com/cloud-bulldozer/benchmark-operator "$RUNNER_PATH/benchmark-operator"
-2. cd benchmark-runner
+4. cd benchmark-runner
-3. *It is strongly recommended that you create a Python virtual environment for this work*:
+5. *It is strongly recommended that you create a Python virtual environment for this work*:
 ```
    $ python3 -m venv venv
    $ . venv/bin/activate
+   $ # For development purposes, you will need to install additional packages
+   $ # This is not needed for production use and hence is not in requirements.txt
+   $ pip3 install setuptools_rust pytest moto mock flake8 pytest-cov
    $ pip3 install -r requirements.txt
 ```
    When you are finished working, you should deactivate your virtual